 — Shaftesbury Glen installed new Sunday Bermudagrass last summer, completing a multi-year facelift that included the addition of more than 500,000 square feet of waste bunkers.
 A half-million square feet of sand might sound nightmarish, but don’t be alarmed.
 The sand provides contrast that significantly enhanced the look of the course, which in combination with the new greens makes Shaftesbury a layout you will want to play.

-— Aberdeen Country Club is located in Longs, just west of North Myrtle Beach, and the 27-hole property has proven to be one of the area’s most resilient facilities.
+— Aberdeen Country Club is located in Longs, just west of North Myrtle Beach, and has proven to be one of the area’s most resilient facilities.
 Aberdeen has overcome a pair of major floods in the last five years and golfers that have stuck with the course have been rewarded.
 Aberdeen reopened in 2019 and has delighted players with new greens and a brand new clubhouse, among many other upgrades.